emilyOberH/C-programming/README.md

   6) Program asks user for a positive integer n and then calls a function that displays a triangle of '*' characters of heigth n on the left margin of the screen.

   7) Modified version of previuos exercise to create a triangle out of any character.
 User enters character c and program displays triangle made up of the entered character.

+  8) Program asks user for a positive integer n and then calls a function that displays a diamond shape made out of '*' characters of heigth n.